-- Used often for system administration, Web programming, text processing, etc. - Very casual with regard to typing of variables, e.g. little or no distinction between integer, floatingpoint or string variables.
-Arrays can mix elements of different "types," such as integers and strings.
+- Very casual with regard to typing of variables, e.g. little or no distinction between integer, floatingpoint or character string variables.
 Functions can return nonscalars, e.g. arrays.
-Nonscalars can be used as loop indexes.
-Etc. - Lots of high-level operations intrinsic to the language, e.g. string concatenation and stack push/pop. - Interpreted, rather than being compiled to the instruction set of the host machine.
+Nonscalars can be used as loop indexes, etc. - Lots of high-level operations intrinsic to the language, e.g. string concatenation and stack push/pop. - Interpreted, rather than being compiled to the instruction set of the host machine.